 Dry Rot & Brown Rot in NJ & PA

-Dry rot damaging wood in Passaic
+Dry rot damaging wood in Clifton

 Damage from dry rot creates small, rectangular pieces of crumbling wood on the surface.